evan-day/college-assignments/README.md

 # Third Year - Distributed File Sharing System (RMI)

 This is essentially the same as the Sockets file sharing system, however it uses Java RMI in place of sockets.

+# Fourth Year - Frontend Frameworks (Portfolio)

+This was an assignment where we had to create a portfolio website for ourselves, using a framework that we chose ourselves.
+For the project, I decided to use ReactJS as my framework of choice and used Material UI as a design basis for the portfolio site.

+# Fourth Year - Real Time Systems (Assignment One and Two)

+In Real Time Systems, we did a variety of tasks which revolved generally around Process creation, sensors, actuators, signals, etc. The first assignment was a collection of tasks we had to undertake.
+The second assignment revolved around creating a subset of a real time system for a warehouse.
+I only managed to implement a small portion of my overall plan, which revolved around the loading and unloading bays of the warehouse.
+Nevertheless, I was happy with what I managed to implement given my circumstances!

+# Fourth Year - Scalable Microservices (Project)

+In Scalable Microservices, we were essentially given free reign to develop a project, so long as we had some form of inter service communication.
+I developed a set of services that leveraged Stripe's API in order to mimic a sort of online payment system.
+One could create and delete customers, add and delete card details, charge customers and subscribe them to a recurring billing plan.
+It was all implemented in NodeJS while using Pug as a templating engine for the front end.
+The services were running on Kubernetes and used an Ingress in order to expose endpoints that could be called by the required services.
+As with Real Time Systems, certain functionality was not able to be fully implemented.
+But I gained a thorough understanding of building REST APIs with NodeJS and successfully running those APIs in a Kubernetes cluster.